MarcoGuarnera/houseProject/house-project/README.md

 ## Getting Started

-Run npm install (I pushed the .env file -even tho is a bad practice, so it won't be necessary to create one)
+Run npm install (I pushed the .env file -even to is a bad practice, so it won't be necessary to create one)

 Run the development server: